danieljprice/splash/docs/basic.rst

 (provided X-windows is running), as demonstrated in the screenshot shown in :numref:`fig:rhoh`.

-Many useful tasks can now be achieved by moving the mouse to the plot window and selecting areas or pressing keystrokes – this is “interactive mode”.
-Pressing ‘h’ in the plot window shows (in the terminal) the full list of commands.
-Of the more useful ones are: pressing ‘l’ with the mouse over the colour bar to use a logarithmic axis, press ’a’ on either the colour bar or inside the plot to adapt the plot limits, select an area with the mouse to zoom.
-See also :ref:`sec:interactive`.

-To exit the plot, move the mouse to the plot window and press ’q’ (quit).
-To exit splash altogether press ’q’ again from the splash main menu (in the terminal).

 .. figure:: figs/rhoh.jpg
    :alt: Screenshot of simple two column plot to an X-window